trejder/php-batch-mailer/README.md

 # PHP Batch Mailer

 This is a simple PHP batch mailer (a `CSVMailer` class).
 It must be run from command-line.
-It allows to sent e-mails with many attachments to many recipients. **This class is written for a specific purpose (part of bigger, private project) and therfore you may find some obstacles or things, that you may not like.
+It allows to sent e-mails with many attachments to many recipients.

+**This class is written
+for a specific purpose (part of bigger project) and therfore you may find some obstacles or things, that you may not like.
 You'll have to change or fix them yourself.**

 This code can also be used as an example of how to send mails with attachments in